Zram and zswap: which memory compression fits your homelab

 LZ4 versus zstd

 LZ4 compresses and decompresses faster than zstd but produces larger output.
-On a single-core VM running at 1–2 GHz, LZ4 is the better choice: the CPU cost of zstd at peak swap pressure can introduce visible latency.
+On a single-core VM running at 1–2 GHz, LZ4 is the better choice: the CPU cost of zstd at peak swap pressure can add visible latency.
 On a host with spare CPU headroom, zstd’s better ratio means fewer pages hit the backing device.
 For zswap, the default in recent upstream kernels is zstd; change it at boot with zswap.compressor=lz4 if you are CPU-constrained.
 For zram, set it per-device:

 echo lz4 > /sys/block/zram0/comp_algorithm